 • Armcap covers will help to protect the lighter weight fabrics on those areas where heavy build-up of soiling is common, and material can be purchased for this purpose.

 • It is important to note that denim fabrics will wear upholstery much quicker than any other fabric.
-Dark coloured jeans can experience “dye transfer” onto your upholstery fabric and the studs / zips can lead to “pulling” of flatweave fabrics.
+Dark coloured jeans can experience “dye transfer” onto your upholstery fabric/leather and the studs / zips can lead to “pulling” of flatweave fabrics and scratching of leather.